tenstorrent/tt-flash/README.md

 tt-flash <firmware bundle file path goes here>
 ```

-### Grayskull Note
-If you are using a Grayskull-based card, the card itself does not have an on-board reset mechanism.
-Thus, you will need to reboot for the new firmware to apply.

 ### Firmware files
 Firmware files are licensed and distributed independently, as tt-flash solely acts as a utility to update devices with provided firmware images.
 You can find firmware bundles in a seperate repo at [https://github.com/tenstorrent/tt-firmware](https://github.com/tenstorrent/tt-firmware).